+The FAFSA must be filed annually.
 It is valid for the full academic year and is available until June 30 for each year.
 This means that the 2020–2021 FAFSA must be filed by June 30, 2021.

+Fordham’s academic year begins with the fall term and ends with the summer term.
 Each fall term, students can receive up to $20,500 in Federal Direct Unsubsidized Loan funds.
 If eligible for the maximum amount, the $20,500 will be divided and disbursed over the fall, spring, and summer terms.

+Take origination fees into consideration!
 An origination fee is an upfront fee deducted from each Federal Direct Loan disbursement.
 It is charged by the federal government to help cover administrative fees associated with the federal loan programs.

 Start by estimating your charges for each semester:

-- $963 per credit
+$995 per credit

-- $367 estimated fees per term
+$500 estimated fees per term

-One-time assessment fee of $100 in initial term
+One-time assessment fee of $160 in initial term

-- $30 yearly Fieldwork Malpractice Insurance fee
+$31 yearly Fieldwork Malpractice Insurance fee

 Each program track requires a different number of credits.
 Please see the curriculum overview to determine the number of credits required for graduating.